it's coming ...

 “For bugs, maybe.”

 “Fair,” he squatted and brushed his calves.
-Grains of sand speckled
+Grains of sand speckled the floor.

 “Kurt,” Maya crossed her arms.
 “Your ass is showing.”